-When I was just starting out on guitar I saw a finger building product for guitar players in a music shop and thought “cool, with this I could keep practicing while I’m on the bus”
+When I was just starting out on guitar I saw a guitar finger building product for guitar players in a music shop and thought “cool, with this I could keep practicing while I’m on the bus”

 Though I hated real life pushups and sit ups, I liked the idea that I was “body building” my fingers while going to school.
 I assumed, that if I did some extra practicing like this, I would get much better on guitar a lot sooner.

 Did the finger builder make any difference to my playing?
 Maybe it did, a little, but there was nothing that I could notice.

 What did make a difference was quitting the finger building on the buy and learning music theory instead.
 That was useful!

 It was much later, when I learnt better how our body and our mind functions, that I realized why building the muscles of my fingers whenever I didn’t have a guitar on me was a pointless exercise.

 The reason is that you don’t need to use a lot of strength to press a note.
 Just by practicing, your fingers will quickly get the required strength to press the notes easily.
 (If you’re a beginner and you’re finding pressing the notes very hard, make sure the “action” of your guitar is not too high.
 Action is the distance between the strings and the neck, and the larger that distance is, the more strength you need to apply to press the note).

 The part of your body doing the hard work is not your hand but your brain.

 I will be using a student during his first week of learning guitar to give you an idea of what’s going on in your brain and your body while you’re developing your playing skills.